-Based solely on a review of the copies of such forms received by us, and on written representations from certain reporting persons, we believe that during fiscal year 2018 our directors, executive officers and ten-percent stockholders complied with all applicable Section 16(a) filing requirements.
+Based solely on a review of the copies of such forms received by us, and on written representations from certain reporting persons, we believe that during fiscal year 2019 our directors, executive officers and ten-percent stockholders complied with all applicable Section 16(a) filing requirements, except that due to an administrative error a Form 4 with respect to the exercise of a stock option by Mr. Grow was not timely filed.
+In January 2020, due to an administrative error a Form 4 with respect to the exercise of a stock option by Mr. Montecalvo was not timely filed.